yan2oo7/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 # Sample 2 - Integration of Flatpickr

 📝 [Flatpickr](https://flatpickr.js.org/) is a lightweight, self-contained date and time picker.
-It's an easy way to explore how a JavaScript can call back to the managed application code.
+It is an easy way to explore how JavaScript-side code can call back to the managed application using a `CustomEvent`.
 In this case, this will be used to report when the picker is opened and a date and time was picked.

-## 1. Create the solution in VisualStudio
+## 1. Create the solution in Visual Studio

-📝 This part is very short because it is similar to previous article:
+📝 This part is very short because it is similar to the previous article:

 1. Create a `Cross-Platform App (Uno Platform)` project and name it `FlatpickrDemo`.
 2. Remove `.Droid`, `.iOS` & `.UWP` projects from solution.